GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Clients that receive and decode data on a multicast channel send acknowledgements for the data on the unicast connection using MC_ACK ({{channel-ack-frame}}) frames.

-A server can determine if a client can receive packets on a multicast channel if it receives MC_ACK frames associated with that channel.
+A server can determine if a client receives packets for a multicast channel if it receives MC_ACK frames associated with that channel.
 As such, it is in general up to the server to decide on the time after which it deems a client to be unable to receive packets on a given channel and take appropriate steps, e.g. sending an MC_LEAVE frame to the client.
 Note that clients willing to join a channel SHOULD remain joined to the channel even if they receive no channel data for an extended period, to enable multicast-capable networks to perform popularity-based admission control for multicast channels.